APPROVED: July 1, 2002

 REVISED: November 18, 2013

-REFERENCE: Board Policy on Evaluation of Faculty Job Performance, BP-31
+REFERENCE: Board Policy (BP) 3-31, Evaluation of Faculty Job Performance

-Compliance with State Board policies and System President’s procedures is a requirement of all State System employees; noncompliance will be an overall negative factor in a faculty member’s evaluation.
+Compliance with Board Policies (BPs) and System Procedures (SPs) is a requirement of all CCCS employees; noncompliance will be an overall negative factor in a faculty member’s evaluation.

-The college presidents, with input from faculty and other pertinent staff, will develop procedures for conducting evaluations that will assess each faculty member’s proficiency in performing the duties of his or her position.
+The College Presidents, with input from faculty and other pertinent staff, will develop procedures for conducting evaluations that will assess each faculty member’s proficiency in performing the duties of their position.
 Such procedures will meet the following guidelines:

 Only faculty members whose performance rating is “Commendable” or above are eligible for salary increases.

 CCCS reserves the right to change any provision or requirement of this procedure at any time and the change shall become effective immediately.

-The definitions below are meant to be starting points for colleges to develop more college-specific guidance for each performance rating for faculty and evaluators.
+The definitions below are meant to be starting points for Colleges to develop more College-specific guidance for each performance rating for faculty and faculty supervisors.
 Colleges must follow the basic definitions below, but can provide more detail on rating definitions or evaluation methods.

-Other examples of the type of efforts that might characterize exemplary service include: effective leadership roles in college or system committees; developing significant new relationships in the community that meet college goals (with institutions like K-12 districts, other colleges or key business partners); making a contribution to their field of study, either in published work, presentations, or service in a professional organization; leadership in broader college initiatives that improve teaching and learning like Learning Communities, Service Learning, Writing Across the Curriculum or similar initiatives.
-Exemplary service should be consistent with the faculty members performance plan.
+Other examples that might characterize exemplary service include: effective leadership roles in College or System committees; developing significant relationships in the community that meet College goals (with institutions like K-12 districts, other colleges, or key business partners); making a contribution to their field of study, either in published work, presentations, or service in a professional organization; leadership in broader College initiatives that improve teaching and learning like Learning Communities, Service Learning, Writing Across the Curriculum, or similar initiatives.

-To receive a rating of “commendable” a faculty member must meet the standards for commendable performance or above in both teaching and service, abide by all college guidelines and CCCS policies and procedures and meet department, college, and board goals related to his or her area of responsibility, including performance objectives defined in his or her performance plan.
+To receive a rating of “commendable,” a faculty member must abide by all College guidelines, CCCS policies and procedures, and meet department, College, and Board goals related to their area of responsibility, including performance goals defined in their performance plan.

-While they may occasionally or periodically demonstrate superior performance, commendable faculty members consistently meet basic instructional requirements, including following curriculum guidelines, college and department syllabus policies, assessment requirements and deadlines for schedules and grades.
+While they may occasionally or periodically demonstrate superior performance, commendable faculty members consistently meet basic instructional requirements, including following curriculum guidelines, College and department syllabus policies, assessment requirements, and deadlines for schedules and grades.
 They demonstrate currency in the field and in teaching methodology.
-They demonstrate skill in both instructional delivery and course design and planning, as well as innovation in teaching methods and a commitment to continuous improvement of student learning outcomes, including meeting college guidelines for assessment of student learning.
+They demonstrate proficiency in both instructional delivery and course design and planning, as well as striving toward innovation in teaching methods and a commitment to continuous improvement of student learning outcomes, including meeting College guidelines for assessment of student learning.

-A faculty member “Needs Improvement” when he or she does not meet the criteria of a “commendable” performance rating in either teaching or service – he or she fails to competently meet the teaching or program management standards outlined above or in college guidelines, fails to provide significant service to the college or department, or violates the expectation of professional and collegial behavior.
-Any disregard for or violation of established CCCS policy or procedures or college guidelines may also result in this rating.
+A faculty member “Needs Improvement” when they do not meet the criteria of a “commendable” performance rating; they fail to competently meet the teaching or program management standards outlined above or in College guidelines, fail to provide significant service to the College or department, or violate the expectation of professional and collegial behavior.
+Any disregard for or violation of established CCCS policy or procedures or College guidelines may also result in this rating.